ICI3D/MMED/info/index.md

 ## Venue

-MMED 2026 will be held at the African Institute of Mathematical Sceinces in Muizenberg, Cape Town, South Africa.
+MMED 2026 will be held at the African Institute of Mathematical Sciences in Muizenberg, Cape Town, South Africa.

 ## Schedule